24 hours in Jersey

 The Jersey Black Butter and Tomato chutney that accompanied my Mediterranean mezze board was so delicious we picked some up in the shop.

-After lunch we joined a guided tour of the estate.
 La Mare was established in 1972 after the then owner Robert Blayney fell in love with the farm house on the land.
 He decided to create a vineyard and out of sheer luck the soil and climate provided an excellent growing environment.

 La Mare now produces red, white, rose and sparkling wine, as well as cider, ales, liquors, luxury chocolate, biscuits and preserves.

-Our tour started among the vines and took us through the winery, kitchens and distillery.
 One of the eye opening parts for me was finding out how bubbles are added sparkling wine though a slow process of adding yeast and freezing the sediment out of the bottle neck.
-I’ll be savouring my Prosecco much more from now on!

 At the end of the tour came the best bit: tasting the estate’s products.
 Out of all the things we sampled the Jersey Apple Brandy Cream liquor was my favourite.
 Or was it the Bailiwick?
 Or the milk chocolate?
 You get the idea!